RakshyaKC/Just-Do-It/README.md

 User authentication
 * Tied the built in user creation, sign in and sign out functionality to the client.
-*** Need to successfully change password.
+* User can successfully change password.
+* Videos and workout controllers to belong to ProtectedController

 User profile
-* User should be able to update their fitness level
+*** User should be able to update their fitness level

 Databases
 * Created videos database with columns title, length in minutes, fitness and url.
 * Created workout database with columns user_id and video_id.
 * Created a many to many relationship between users and videos through workouts.
-*** Add column fitness level to database users.
+* Add column fitness level to database users.

 Video access
 *** Filter videos based on fitness level